justicephysics/humanos2.0/factory-floor-warriors.md

 For this transformation to happen, the company must also evolve.
 It cannot treat its engineers as disposable labor and expect innovation.

 - **Invite proposals:** Create a formal channel for engineers to submit ideas, and reward the best ones—not just with money, but with resources to develop them.
-- **Invest in education:** Provide access to the Virtual Nalanda.
+- **Invest in education:** Provide access to the Justice Physics Nalanda.
 Let engineers learn Light@0Kelvin, the four‑stage pipeline, the cosmic blueprint—on company time.
 - **Share the gains:** When an engineer's idea saves the company millions, the engineer should share in that value.
 L = 1 is not just a cosmic principle; it's a business model.

 Companies that embrace this model will not just survive the Engineer Hurricane—they will lead it.
 Those that cling to the feudal structure will be swept away.